philtoms/ticket-stamp/README.md

 ## Roadmap

-`Ticket Stamp` is in early alpha.
+`ticket-stamp` is in early alpha.
 There are many parts missing from the bigger picture.

-- Upgrade --watch for add, change, delete
+- Upgrade `--watch` for add, change, delete
 - Implement IEP control panel - mainly for QA
-- Remove _require only_ restriction on server side imports
+- Remove _CJS require_ only restriction on server side imports
 - Plugin architecture - basically rewrite the whole IEP M/w to work with plugins
 - Policy plugin - move all of the promote decisions out of IEP
 - Authentication plugin - Integrate Github, Atlassian, etc single sign on